Missionaries or Mercenaries?

 Deputation is a word that strikes fear into the heart of many people looking at the missionary enterprise.
 Some have said, “I wouldn’t go around to churches and people begging for money.”
 Others look at missionaries as people who can’t make it anywhere else so they go looking for well-meaning churches to support them.
 While these are crass caricatures of what the majority thinks, it does strike at the heart of the struggle to define deputation.
 According to the online dictionary a deputy is a person appointed to represent others.
 Thus, deputation refers to the process of a local church identifying who they want to represent them in the missionary enterprise.

-This brings us back to our question implied in the subject of this article: Who do you want representing your church on the mission field – missionaries or mercenaries?
-Let’s define our terms again – a missionary is a person who is sent to a foreign country to do religious work (such as to convince people to join a religion or to help people who are sick, poor, etc.).
+This brings us back to our question implied in the subject of this article: Who do you want representing you on the mission field – missionaries or mercenaries?
+Let’s define our terms again – a missionary is: a person who is sent to a foreign country to do religious work (such as to convince people to join a religion or to help people who are sick, poor, etc.).
 A mercenary is a soldier who is paid by a foreign country to fight in its army; a soldier who will fight for any group or country that hires him.
 The definitions used here all came from the same online dictionary and are only representative of the most basic understanding of the words.

 The definitions make the question becomes clearer.
 Are you as a church leader appointing missionaries or mercenaries to represent you on the mission fields of the world?
 Does the missionary see himself as a missionary or a mercenary?
 The simplest distinction for the person sent is: did they go because of the money or the ministry?
 For the church, the question should be: are we sending someone from our midst to represent our burden for the needs of the receiving people or are we simply sending some money to accomplish a vague sense of accomplishment?